 ORDER IN PERSON

-- Visit any of the 6 public offices located throughout the state.
+- Visit any of the six public offices located throughout the state.

-- Processing times vary based on office and current order volume.
-Please check the website for exact times
+- Processing time varies based on office and current order volume.
+Please check the website for exact times.

-This bill amends the Act of June 29, 1953 (P.L.
+- This bill amends the Act of June 29, 1953 (P.L.
 304, No. 66), known as the Vital Statistics Law of 1953, to provide for public access to certain birth and death certificates after a fixed amount of time has passed.
-The legislation provides that such documents become public records 105 years after the date of birth or 50 years after the date of death
+The legislation provides that such documents become public records 105 years after the date of birth or 50 years after the date of death.time has passed.